jaysonpotter/PopCan/README.md

 - Kicks off full viewport canvas animations by passing in your canvas and drawing context; like so PopCan.play(yourCanvas, yourContext)
 - Accepts unlimited drawings as functions via parameter; like so PopCan.drawings(drawThis, andThis, thenThis, andMore)
 - Adapts the canvas for hi-resolution displays
+- exposes the canvas style dimensions that PopCan sets
 - Starts animation loop